hieutnbk2011/Orthanc-Docker-DEV_RIS/README.md

 The Folder structure is:

 ├── LICENSE
-├── MWLFiles       Storage directory for MWL files on the host, mapped to /var/lib/orthanc/worklists in pacs-1 ├── MySQL_DB       MySQL DB on the host, mapped to /var/lib/mysql/ in mysql_db ├── OrthancIndex   Orthanc Postgres DB on the host, mapped to /var/lib/postgresql/data on postgres_index-db ├── OrthancStorage Orthanc Storage on the host, mapped to /var/lib/orthanc/db on pacs-1 ├── README.md
+├── MWLFiles       Storage directory for MWL files on the host, mapped to /var/lib/orthanc/worklists in pacs-1
+├── MySQL_DB       MySQL DB on the host, mapped to /var/lib/mysql/ in mysql_db
+├── OrthancIndex   Orthanc Postgres DB on the host, mapped to /var/lib/postgresql/data on postgres_index-db
+├── OrthancStorage Orthanc Storage on the host, mapped to /var/lib/orthanc/db on pacs-1
+├── README.md
-├── docker  probably need to delete that.
+├── docker  probably need to delete that
 ├── docker-compose.yml
 ├── docs for additional documentation
-├── mysql_init    Scripts to create (init.sql) and populate the required databases for mysql.
+├── mysql_init    Scripts to create (init.sql) and populate the required databases for mysql
 ├── nginx  contains the server config for nginx
-├── nginx-home    Web directory for nginx requests that are not proxied.
+├── nginx-home    Web directory for nginx requests that are not proxied
-├── pacs-1        The Orthanc setup files, sample dicom files, python, lua, etc.
+├── pacs-1        The Orthanc setup files, sample dicom files, python, lua, etc
-├── php-fpm       php-fpm setup.
+├── php-fpm       php-fpm setup
-└── tls           self-signed certificate generator and copier.
+└── tls           self-signed certificate generator and copier

 To connect to the database(s) from the host: